Trenton Catholic Academy: Athletics

-The Trenton Catholic Academy Iron Mikes compete in the Burlington County Scholastic League (BCSL), which is comprised of public and private high schools in Burlington, Mercer and Ocean counties in central New Jersey, and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Trenton Catholic Academy Iron Mikes competed in the Burlington County Scholastic League (BCSL), which is comprised of public and private high schools in Burlington, Mercer and Ocean counties in central New Jersey, and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 149 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).

 The baseball team won the Non-Public A state championship in 1972 (defeating Don Bosco Preparatory High School), 1974 (vs. Saint Joseph Regional High School) and 1975 (vs. Roselle Catholic High School).
 The 1972 team won the Parochial A title with a 2-0 win against Don Bosco in the championship game for a 16-6 record.

 The girls basketball team won the Group II state championship in 1980 (against Union Catholic High School) and won the Non-Public Group B state title in 2007 (vs. St. Anthony High School), 2008 (vs. Marist High School), 2010 (vs. Gill St. Bernard's School) and 2011 (vs. Gill St. Bernard's).
-The team was declared as the Non-Public South B sectional champion in 2020 after the group finals were cancelled due to COVID-19 The 1983 team finished the season with a 27-3 record after taking a 16-point lead at the half against Union Catholic in the Group II championship game and holding on to win by a score of 65-55.
+The team was declared as the Non-Public South B sectional champion in 2020 after the group finals were cancelled due to COVID-19.
+The program's five state championships are tied for tenth-most in the state.
+The 1983 team finished the season with a 27-3 record after taking a 16-point lead at the half against Union Catholic in the Group II championship game and holding on to win by a score of 65-55.
 The team won the 2006 South B state sectional title, topping Cardinal McCarrick High School 64–53.
 The team won the South B state sectional championship again in 2007 with a 74–54 win over Sacred Heart High School.
 The team moved on to win the Group B state championship with a 69–27 win against St. Anthony High School.
 In 2011, the Trenton Catholic Academy girls' basketball team defeated Neptune High School by a score of 54–49 in the NJSIAA Tournament of Champions final.
 In doing so, TCA became the first New Jersey high school to capture both a boys (2010) and girls (2011) TOC title.